 Each module is offered over a 26-week span, normally once a year, with module start times in September and March.

-Usually you will study three modules in one 12 month period.
+Usually you will study two modules in one 12 month period.
 The average student will therefore gain their MSc qualification in three years.
-In special circumstances it may be possible to study either one module at a given time or three modules concurrently.
+In special circumstances it may be possible to study either one module at a given time or two modules concurrently.

 UK students will need to attend the University during your first year of study for one exam.
 Overseas students can make arrangements to take the exam in their home country.